Inviting Visiting Family and Friends on a B-2 Tourist Visa

 - Evidence of your student status such as a copy of your I-20/DS-2019 and/or a verification of enrollment from Enrollment Services from your respective campus.
 You may request the verification of enrollment or graduation from Enrollment Services in person or email the request to firstname.lastname@example.org (Metro campus) or email@example.com (Florham campus).
 All email requests must come from an FDU email account.

-If the visit is to attend your graduation ceremony, you can also provide your guests with a commencement guide from your Grad Salute packet, which you may obtain from the Bookstore during Grad Salute in April.
-In addition, you may also request a graduation ceremony letter from the Office of Enrollment Services.
+- If the visit is to attend your graduation ceremony, you can also provide your guests with a commencement guide from your Grad Salute packet, which you may obtain from the Bookstore during Grad Salute in April.
+In addition, you may also request a graduation verification letter from the Office of Enrollment Services.

 Additional information about the B-2 Visa